pqrs-org/pqrs.org/sites/karabiner-elements/content/en/docs/manual/misc/required-macos-settings/index.md

 If you cannot find `karabiner_grabber` in the list, this is because you have not closed the following "Keystroke Receiving" dialogs.
 `karabiner_grabber` will be shown in the list after the dialogs are closed.

-If you don’t see the dialog, it might be an issue with macOS not displaying it.
+If you don't see the dialog, it might be an issue with macOS not displaying it.
 Try restarting macOS.​

 {{< local-image src="images/karabiner-grabber@2x.png" >}}